CUAnschutzBDC/Tutorials/bodhi_server/README.md

-# How to run jobs on a server
+# How to run jobs on an LSF server
+On CUs campus, this is used for the bodhi server

 ## Key points